 ABORTION PROCEDURES PRESCOTT, AZ

-There are two main methods of abortion in Arizona.
+There are two main methods of abortion.

 Medical abortions use drugs, instead of surgical instruments, to end a pregnancy.
 Early Medical Abortion is administered up to 10 weeks from the last menstrual period (LMP).
 “The Abortion Pill” (mifepristone plus misoprostol) is the most common form of medical abortion.
 It was approved by the Food & Drug Administration (FDA) for use in women up to 10 weeks after LMP.11 It is even used beyond 10 weeks LMP, despite an increasing failure rate.12, 13, 14 It is done by taking a series of pills that disrupt the embryo’s attachment to the uterus, and cause uterine cramps which push the embryo out.15 Things to consider:16